top of page

 Most professionals have never been taught how their voice actually works.
 They compensate by pushing, tightening, or flattening their delivery — often without realizing it — until the voice loses color, authority, or endurance.
 For law firm partners trying multi-week trials, executives leading multi-hour meetings, or public figures facing sustained political campaign scrutiny, vocal reliability becomes infrastructure: the ability to speak clearly, audibly, and expressively whenever it matters, without strain.

-With a foundation in classical voice and professional performance at LA Opera, San Francisco Symphony, the Chicago Symphony Chorus, and Ensemble Shakespeare Company, we train healthy vocal production, resonance, dynamic range, and authority under pressure.
+With a foundation in classical voice, music, theatre, and professional performance at LA Opera, San Francisco Symphony, the Chicago Symphony Chorus, and Ensemble Shakespeare Company, we train healthy vocal production, resonance, dynamic range, and authority under pressure.

 Coaching an actor doing Shakespeare monologue acting on breath, voice, with presence, and public speaking skills training